Skip to main content

 A visual brand identity is the set of visual elements that define a brand.
 This can include logos, color palettes, fonts, and other graphic elements.
 These elements are of much importance because they completely define a brand’s first impression to a client or customer.
 This can make these identities difficult to design because there is so much thought that must go into them.
-You must think about the customers or clients of the company and you must think about the company itself.
+You must think about the customers or clients of the company and you must think about the company itself, ensuring that the design choices align with the brand’s personality.

 What Elements Make Up a Visual Brand Identity or Design System?

-The Adobe website outlines the five elements that are key to an effective design system.
+The Adobe website outlines the five elements that are key to an effective design system, which are crucial for establishing a brand’s visual identity.
 These are listed below, along with examples for each element.

 1. Design principles: Shopify’s experience values